Ronaldo Statue Kicks Up A Fuss In Indias Goa - UrduPoint

 Protesters with black flags gathered at the site after the statue was unveiled this week in the town of Calangute.

-They expressed anger that authorities had shunned Indian sports stars and chosen a player from Portugal, which granted Goa independence in 1961.
+They expressed anger that authorities had shunned local sports stars and chosen a player from Portugal, which administered Goa as a colony until it was annexed by India in 1961.

 Micky Fernandes, a former Indian international player who is from Goa, said the choice was "hurtful" and a "hangover" from Portuguese rule.